-Certain projects may struggle to attract commercial lenders due to their high risk profile, however, if a project is of strategic importance (for example a power plant) or is of particular importance to a country's exporter, ECAs and/or DFIs will often help fill the funding gap through the provision of guarantees, insurance policies or direct funding.
-The Financial Times estimates that in 2009 and 2010 the Export-Import Bank of China and China Development Bank lent at least \$110 billion to governments and companies in developing countries.
+Certain projects may struggle to attract commercial lenders due to their high risk profile; however, if a project is of strategic importance (for example a power plant) or is of particular importance to a country's exporter, ECAs and/or DFIs will often help fill the funding gap through the provision of guarantees, insurance policies or direct funding.
+The Financial Times estimates that in 2013 and 2014 the Export-Import Bank of China and China Development Bank lent an estimated \$670 billion.
 With a strong mandate from the Chinese government to "go global" under the so-called "Go Out" policy and competitive pricing backed by aggressive financing terms, the Chinese engineering, procurement and construction contractors and equipment suppliers and ECAs are expanding their role in a variety of projects around the world, especially in emerging markets.
-With the Japanese government recently committing an extra \$100 billion to the Japan Bank for International Cooperation to support Japanese overseas investments and exports, bids for international projects by developed countries' engineering, procurement and construction contractors and equipment suppliers and their ECAs are only likely to get more competitive going forward.
+With the Japanese government committing an extra \$100 billion to the Japan Bank for International Cooperation to support Japanese overseas investments and exports, bids for international projects by developed countries' engineering, procurement and construction contractors and equipment suppliers and their ECAs, are only likely to get more competitive going forward.

 In order to be able to raise finance for a project, the sponsors will need to demonstrate to potential lenders that the contractual arrangements are "bankable".
+The less comfortable the lenders are with provisions involving the contractor's ability to claim extensions of time or additional costs, the greater the amount of equity support the sponsors will have to provide.
 When asked to advise as to the "bankability" of a project, a project finance lawyer will need to pay particular attention to the supply and off-take arrangements and the risk allocation arrangements in a project's construction contract.
-A large-scale infrastructure project will typically have a construction contract with an established (and credit worthy) engineering and supply contractor under a market-tested "bankable" contractual form known as an Engineering, Procurement and Construction or "EPC" contract which will typically include provisions for testing and the payment of liquidated damages in the event that the project is not constructed by a date certain.
+A large-scale infrastructure project will typically have a construction contract with an established (and creditworthy) engineering and supply contractor under a market-tested "bankable" contractual form known as an Engineering, Procurement and Construction (or "EPC") contract, which will typically include provisions for testing and the payment of liquidated damages in the event that the project is not constructed by a certain date.
+Failure to comply with any requirements of an EPC contract will usually result in a contractor incurring monetary liabilities.